 - Require evidence demonstrating that credit is not otherwise available (13 CFR 307.11(a)(1)(ii)(H)).

-This variance is in effect for one year, from May 7, 2020 to May 6, 2021.
-In order to implement these variances, RLF recipients may need to amend the terms of their current RLF plan if it conflicts with these changes.
-Importantly, this variance does not require an RLF recipient to make loans at lower interest rates, cease leveraging additional capital, or lend when credit is otherwise available.
-Instead, this variance provides RLF recipients with increased flexibility to respond to the impact of COVID-19 on small businesses in their communities.
+This variance was initially provided for the one-year period of 05/07/2020 through 05/06/2021 and has been extended through 06/30/2022.
+Importantly, this variance does not require an RLF recipient to make loans at lower interest rates, cease leveraging additional capital, or obtain evidence that credit is not otherwise available.
+Instead, this variance provides RLF recipients with increased flexibility to respond to the impact of the coronavirus pandemic on small businesses in their communities.
 It is ultimately within the discretion of each RLF recipient how to apply this flexibility to its existing RLF loan portfolio and to new RLF loans.

 First, RLF recipients may defer RLF borrowers’ payments of principal and interest as part of their administration of the loan portfolio in accordance with prudent lending practices.
 As long as it is not contrary to the RLF plan governing the administration of the specific RLF award, EDA approval is not required for this action.
 Although payments are deferred, interest continues to accrue.
 Second, RLF recipients usually may not waive RLF borrowers’ interest if it would cause the interest rate on the loan to fall below the minimum interest rate set forth in either the RLF plan or EDA’s regulation.
-However, EDA Regional Offices can grant variances to RLF plans, and the one-year waiver of the regulation establishing a minimum interest rate for RLF loans in effect from May 7, 2020 to May 6, 2021 means such forbearances and deferrals are explicitly permitted in this period.
+However, EDA Regional Offices can grant variances to RLF plans, and the waiver of the regulation establishing a minimum interest rate for RLF loans in effect through 06/30/2022 means such forbearances and deferrals are explicitly permitted in this period.